begin with a free consultation (949) 870-3800

 Who Pays for Breast Implant Recall Surgery?

-This is a real possibility, especially for those who have received textured breast implants.
+Needing to have your breast implants removed due to health risks is a real possibility, especially for those who have received textured breast implants.
 Commonly used after reconstructive surgeries, textured breast implants tend to move around less after placement.
 However, studies have shown that this type of breast implant leads to a higher risk of breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).

 The US Food and Drug Administration (FDA) has recalled Allergan BIOCELL textured breast implants, though Allergan is not the only company that manufactures these implants.
 While the chance of developing this cancer is said to be rare, it is deadly if not treated promptly.
 Contact the Allergan breast implant recall attorneys at Bentley & More, LLP for a free case evaluation.